Nimaapr/Dynamic-Programming-Challenges/README.md

 # Dynamic Programming Challenges

 This repository is a collection of various dynamic programming problems and their solutions, showcasing the use of this powerful technique in solving complex algorithmic challenges.
-The problems range from optimization tasks like the Knapsack problem to combinatorial problems such as the Longest Increasing Subsequence.
+The problems range from optimization tasks like the Knapsack problem to combinatorial problems such as the Longest Increasing Subsequence, as well as matrix and string manipulation problems.

 ## Contents